cbrherms/MAM-Scripts/README.md

 This repository contains scripts for automating interactions with MyAnonaMouse.
 Each script is configurable via environment variables and designed for containerised environments (Docker, Kubernetes, etc.).

 > **Container Image:**
 > These scripts are currently provided as-is and you're welcome to include them in your own docker container solution.
-I shall be putting together a prebuilt multi-purpose image in due time and will update this repo once that's available.
+A prebuilt image is available at [ghcr.io/cbrherms/mam-scripts](https://ghcr.io/cbrherms/mam-scripts)

 ## Scripts